James Ditson Service

 In June 1969, he proposed building a domed stadium on surplus land belonging to Downsview Airport.
 Though he had the support of North York's council, he was unable to secure the land from the federal government or funding for the project from the federal and provincial governments.
 Service did not run for re-election in the December 1969 election.

-As a property developer, Service and his partner built townhouses in London, Ontario and an apartment building in St. Catharines, Ontario, as well as a townhouses in Don Mills and a subdivision in Aurora, Ontario.
+As a property developer, Service and his partner built townhouses in London, Ontario and an apartment building in St. Catharines, Ontario, as well as a townhouse in Don Mills and a subdivision in Aurora, Ontario.
 His involvement in property development led critics to accuse him of being in a conflict of interest as reeve, and then mayor, but he was cleared of impropriety by the courts in 1967.

 Service partnered with Johnny Lombardi to buy Radio 1540 Ltd from Ted Rogers in order to found radio station CHIN-AM.
 In his capacity as a lawyer, he drafted CHIN's successful application to the Canadian Radio-television and Telecommunications Commission for CHIN-FM.
-By 1970s, relations between Service and Lombardi had broken down and Service asked the CRTC to strip award him and another minority shareholder the station's license, without Lombardi.
+By 1970s the, relations between Service and Lombardi had broken down and Service asked the CRTC to strip award him and another minority shareholder the station's license, without Lombardi.
 The CRTC declined to intervene in the dispute.
 Later that year, Lombardi bought Service and the other partner out.

-Service and several partners bought land in Etobicoke to create the Highland Curling Club in 1961, with Service having the responsibility for construction of the building.
+Service and several partners bought land in Etobicoke to create the Highland Curling Club in 1961, with Service having the responsibility for the construction of the building.